whistledev411/timefun-monitor/README.md

 # 💬 Contact Me

-If you have any question or something, feel free to reach out me anytime via telegram, discord or twitter.
+If you have any question or something, feel free to reach out me anytime via telegram.
 <br>
 #### 🌹 You're always welcome 🌹